A ways back, a Naval post on Twitter had me reflecting on the top advice I’d give to my younger CEO self:

 TAM is what you make of it.

 6. Go Visit Your Customers.
 All of Them.

-This was a lesson I learned in my first startup, but then kind of forget with EchoSign.
-In my first start-up, it was all 7 figure deals.
-So of course you go visit the customers 🙂
+This was a lesson I learned in my first startup, but then kind of forgot with EchoSign.
+In my first start-up, it was all 7-figure deals.
+So of course you go visit the customers. 🙂

 But then EchoSign was my first experience with 100s and 1000s of customers.
 I didn’t visit hardly any of them.
 That was a huge mistake.